 GAS TRANSACTIONS SUPPORT AGREEMENT

-This Gas Transactions Support Agreement (this “Agreement”) is entered into as of April __, 2001 between PG&E Energy Trading – Gas Corporation (“ET Gas”), Enron North America Corp. (“ENA”)[if someone other than PG&E Trading currently holds the Initial Pipeline Capacity, we greatly complicate the deal; hopefully with the lesser volumes expected to be transferred, this won’t be a problem].
+This Gas Transactions Support Agreement (this “Agreement”) is entered into as of April __, 2001 between PG&E Energy Trading – Gas Corporation (“ET Gas”) and Enron North America Corp. (“ENA”).

 Recitals

 ET Gas and ENA are parties to an ISDA Master Agreement dated as of January 15, 1999 (as amended from time to time, the “ISDA Agreement”);